tony-aw/tinycodet/README.md

 - 11 April 2023: Added the `force_libPaths()` function.
 Shortened the
   Description text.
 Adjusted the documentation and this Read-Me file accordingly.
 Fixed some grammatical errors in the documentation.
-- 17 April 2023: Small textual changes to the documentation and Read-Me file.
+- 17 & 20 April 2023: Small textual changes to the documentation and
+  Read-Me. file.

 FUTURE PLANS: